MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/what-is-azure-cli.md

 az role assignment delete --assignee userSign-inName --role Contributor
 ```

 Now, how easy was that?!
+For more information on creating service principals and role assignments, see [Create an Azure service principal with the Azure CLI](create-an-azure-service-principal-azure-cli.md).

 ## Current Version